microsoft/GHC18-IntroToQuantumComputing/README.md

 To work on this tutorial, you'll need to install the [Quantum Development Kit](https://docs.microsoft.com/quantum), available for Windows 10, macOS, and for Linux.
 Please see the [install guide for the Quantum Development Kit](https://docs.microsoft.com/en-us/quantum/quantum-installconfig) for the detailed instructions.
 We recommend that you use Visual Studio 2017 or Visual Studio Code to work on the tutorial.

-You can also use [Try It Online](https://tio.run/#qs-core) to work on this tutorial without a local Q# setup, but it has a much worse developer experience (Q# version 0.2 and no syntax highlight).
-The pre-populated project can be accessed at https://aka.ms/GHC18-IntroToQuantumComputing.
+You can also use [Try It Online](https://tio.run/#qs-core) to work on this tutorial without a local Q# setup, but it has a much worse developer experience (no syntax highlight).
+The pre-populated project can be accessed at https://aka.ms/GHC18-IntroToQuantumComputing (note that this link works only in Firefox and Chrome).
 The algorithm template is in the Code section; you can collapse Driver, Header and Footer sections which contain the testing harness for convenience.

 ### Downloading the Tutorial